By using this site, you agree to the Privacy Policy and Terms of Use.

 Instructions

-1. Preheat your oven to 350°F (175°C).
-Line baking sheets with parchment paper to prevent sticking and promote even browning.
+1. Preheat the oven to 350°F (175°C).
+Line baking sheets with parchment for even browning and controlled bottoms.

 Tips for Success